Enumeration of holomorphic cylinders in log Calabi-Yau surfaces. II. Positivity, integrality and the gluing formula: Introduction

 \section{Introduction}

 The motivation of this work comes from the study of mirror symmetry.
 Mirror symmetry is a conjectural duality between Calabi-Yau manifolds.
-A particular type of torus fibration, called \emph{SYZ fibration}, plays an important role in the subject (cf.\ \cite{SYZ_1996}).
+A particular type of torus fibration, called \emph{SYZ fibration}, plays an important role in the subject (see \cite{SYZ_1996}).
 The enumerative geometry of an SYZ fibration associated to a Calabi-Yau manifold is intimately related to the construction of its mirror manifold.
 More precisely, we are interested in counting open holomorphic curves with boundaries on the torus fibers of SYZ fibrations.
-Remarkable progresses are made in this direction, notably by Fukaya, Oh, Ohta, Ono and many others (cf.\ \cite{Fukaya_Lagrangian_intersection_2009,Fukaya_Lagrangian_Floer_2012}).
+Remarkable progress was made in this direction, notably by Fukaya, Oh, Ohta, Ono and many others (see \cite{Fukaya_Lagrangian_intersection_2009,Fukaya_Lagrangian_Floer_2012}).
 However, there is a fundamental difficulty in the story: One observes that in general, the numbers from open curve counting are not invariants.
 They depend on various choices.

 In order to overcome this difficulty, in \cite{Yu_Enumeration_cylinders_2015}, we explored a new approach using non-archimedean geometry.
 The counting of holomorphic cylinders was obtained for log Calabi-Yau surfaces.
 The key idea was to relate the counting of cylinders to the counting of particular types of rational curves.
 Since the approach was rather indirect, and went through the mysterious non-archimedean geometry, it is a priori unclear whether we have obtained the \emph{right} invariants.